mobizt/FirebaseClient/README.md

 This library does not run any background process in FreeRTOS task or schedule task and timer ISR.

-To maintaining the async tasks, you have to place the code for `Maintain Authentication and Async Operation Queue` in the infinite loop e.g. main `loop()` function, timer or scheduler cyclically event's callback function or infinite loop in FreeRTOS task (as in ESP32).
+For maintaining the async tasks, you have to place the code for `Maintain Authentication and Async Operation Queue` in the infinite loop e.g. main `loop()` function, timer or scheduler cyclically event's callback function or infinite loop in the FreeRTOS task (as in ESP32).

-> [!WARNING]
-> Don't use delay in the loop when async task is running because it will block the process in the queue to run.

 For ESP32's `FreeRTOS` task, the CPU Core 1 is recommend for safely operation.
-Although the async task is designed to run without blocking, the SSL/TLS handshake in SSL client is the blocking process and running the task in Core 0 may cause the wdt reset.
+Although the async task is designed to run without blocking, the SSL/TLS handshake in SSL client is the blocking process then running the task in Core 0 may cause the wdt reset.

 **Example** for `Maintain Authentication and Async Operation Queue` in ESP32's `FreeRTOS` task in lambda function usage style.